St. Thomas Cathedral

 Memorial, Reverend Thomas Carr

-Memorial to Reverend Thomas Carr, First Bishop of Bombay, erected upon his death (at Somerset, 1859) by his wife, Catherine Emily Carr.
-In 1817, Thomas Carr joined the service of the East India Company as Chaplain, and in 1833, he was appointed to the Archdeacon of Bombay.
-He was consecrated Bishop of Bombay on 19th November 1837.
+A memorial to Reverend Thomas Carr, First Bishop of Bombay, was erected by his wife, Catherine Emily Carr, upon his death (at Somerset, 1859).
+Thomas Carr began his service with the East India Company in 1817 as a Chaplain, and in 1833, he received an appointment as the Archdeacon of Bombay.
+On November 19, 1837, the East India Company consecrated him as Bishop of Bombay.

 St. Thomas Church was built long before electricity was available, and thus, it relied on natural light for illumination.
 The north and the south walls are divided by rows of tall windows, which allow sunlight and air circulation when the church is used for service on Sundays.
 Over the years, some of the windows got covered in stained glass.

 The interiors have hundreds of memorial plaques erected by friends and family members in memory of their loved ones.
-Memorials were also erected by the East India Company in honor of EIC officers and administrators who died of natural causes, perished at sea, or got killed in the line of duty in various military campaigns in the Bombay Presidency.
+The East India Company also erected memorials in honour of EIC officers and administrators who died of natural causes, perished at sea, or lost their lives in the line of duty during various military campaigns in the Bombay Presidency.

-The memorials carry an epitaph eulogizing the qualities of the deceased person and mention what position or rank they held in society (or in the military), their age, place, circumstances, and date of death.
+The memorials contain an epitaph eulogizing the qualities of the deceased person, as well as their position or rank in society (or in the military), age, place, circumstances, and date of death.
 Some memorials have funerary art designed in the Neoclassical style, showing portraiture, funerary urns, military symbols, or allegorical figures in mourning.

 Memorial dedicated to John Watson

 St. Thomas Church has many memorials dedicated to officers who served in the East India Company.
-This memorial, erected in 1777, is dedicated to John Watson, Commander-in-Chief of the naval force employed in the 'Reduction of Salsette.'
-He was mortally wounded during the Siege of Tanna (Thane) on 21st December 1774 and died six days later at Thane.
+John Watson, the commander-in-chief of the naval force involved in the 'Reduction of Salsette', is the subject of this 1777 memorial.
+On 21st December 1774, during the Siege of Tanna (Thane), he suffered mortal wounds and died six days later at Thane.

 Memorial dedicated to Daniel Seton

-Memorial dedicated to Daniel Seton, Lieutenant-Governor of Surat Castle, who died on 17th April 1803.
-In 1612, the East India Company (EIC) had set up their first factory at Surat, which was the seat of the Company’s trade.
-However, Surat declined in importance when the EIC took possession of Mumbai and made it their focus of commerce and governance.
+Daniel Seton, Lieutenant-Governor of Surat Castle, died on April 17, 1803.
+A memorial has been dedicated to him.
+In 1612, the East India Company (EIC) had set up their first factory at Surat, which was the seat of the company’s trade.
+However, when the EIC took possession of Mumbai and made it their focus of commerce and governance, Surat declined in importance.

 Memorial dedicated to Lieutenant Colonel Charles Burton Burr

-Memorial dedicated to Lieutenant Colonel Charles Burton Burr, who died in 1821.
+The memorial is dedicated to Lieutenant Colonel Charles Burton Burr, who passed away in 1821.
 He played a significant role in the defeat of the Peshwa Army during the Battle of Kirkee on 5 November 1817, during the Third Anglo-Maratha War (1817-1819).
-The barefoot soldier on the right is wearing the uniform of the 1st Battalion, 7th Regiment of the Bombay Native Infantry, which Charles Burton Burr commanded.
+The barefoot soldier on the right wears the uniform of the 1st Battalion, 7th Regiment of the Bombay Native Infantry, which Charles Burton Burr commanded.

 Memorial dedicated to Henry Curwen